Diocese of Worcester, Massachusetts: Sexual abuse

 In 1995, Phil Saviano settled a lawsuit with the Diocese of Worcester, which after attorney fees amounted to $5,700.
-He alleged being sexually molested by Reverend David A. Holley, a pastor at St. Denis Parish in Douglas for one year during the 1970s.
+He alleged being sexually molested by David A. Holley, a pastor at St. Denis Parish in Douglas for one year during the 1970s.
 Two years before the legal action, in 1993, Saviano had read that Holley had been convicted of child sexual penetration of several boys in Alamogordo, New Mexico and sentenced to 275 years in prison.
 In August 1997, the Dallas Morning News released a 1968 letter sent by Bishop Flanagan to Jerome Hayden, a Catholic therapist in Holliston.
 In his letter, Flanagan stated that Holley:"...has been ... [accused of] molesting teenage boys on at least two occasions—most recently in a hospital from which he has been barred—and with carrying around and showing to these boys pornographic magazines and books.
 Although the ... [accusations] were established beyond any doubt in the judgment of the priests who assisted me in the investigation as well as myself, Father has denied any wrongdoing."In 1970, the diocese transferred Holley for treatment to the Seton Institute in Baltimore, Maryland without notifying law enforcement.
 After his treatment was finished, Flanagan refused to let Holley return to Worcester.
 Holley eventually ended up in dioceses in Texas and New Mexico.

-Reverend Lowe B. Dongor was indicted in September 2011 on processing child pornography and stealing money from St. Joseph’s Parish in Fitchburg to send to his family in the Philippines.
+The priest Lowe B. Dongor was indicted in September 2011 on processing child pornography and stealing money from St. Joseph’s Parish in Fitchburg to send to his family in the Philippines.
 After briefly fleeing to the Philippines, Dongor returned to Worcester, where he pleaded guilty and received five years of probation.